 Tuition & Financial Aid

-The regular tuition rate for MU at Night (Evening and Summer) for 2019-20 is $395 per credit hour.
-Courses taken through MU eLearning are $501 per credit hour.
-Students who are active duty military personnel (not including dependents) are eligible for a discounted rate of $250 per credit hour for evening, weekend, summer, or online courses.
+The regular tuition rate for MU at Night (Evening, Summer, and Methodist University Online) for 2020-2021 is $400 per credit hour.
+Tuition rate for active duty military personnel is $250 per credit hour for evening, weekend, summer, or online courses.
 Financial aid is available.
 To ensure maximum consideration for financial aid, applicants should complete the Free Application for Federal Student Aid (FAFSA).
 For information regarding financial aid processing, please visit the Office of Financial Aid or call (910) 630-7192.

 - Submit a completed Methodist University at Night and Extended Learning Application for Admission